Pivotal GemFire 7.x-126.96.36.199

 This article discusses how to resolve a gfsh hang issue that may occur when running [gfsh start]/[gfsh status].

-When using the [gfsh start] command to start a locator/cacheserver or when using the [gfsh status] command to confirm GemFire member process status, the gfsh shell may not return a result, or may simply continue showing [.......] in the console, while the GemFire member process does start correctly or is in a healthy status.
+When using the "gfsh start" command to start a locator or a cache server or when using the "gfsh status" command to confirm GemFire member process status, the gfsh shell may not return a result.
+Or, it may simply continue showing "......." in the console while the GemFire member process does start correctly or is in a healthy status.

-There is an underlying bug (GEM-809/GEODE-1387) involving a race condition in the file-based support for the [gfsh start] and [gfsh status] commands.
+There is an underlying issue, GEM-809/GEODE-1387 involving a race condition in the file-based support for the [gfsh start] and [gfsh status] commands.

 With these two commands, if the JDK's tools.jar is not in the CLASSPATH, gfsh will use a file-based implementation for [gfsh start] and [gfsh status] and may encounter a hang issue during [gfsh start] or [gfsh status] execution.
 (The [gfsh start] command uses the [gfsh status] routine to determine if startup is complete.)